 I’ve been reading a LOT of Game of Thrones lately, and it’s gotten me in the mood to work on thicker, chunky projects.
-The descriptions of the cold and the mysterious Others sends shivers up my spine and makes me want to cozy up in something.
-I found this beautiful marbled yarn in a few days ago and I was immediately inspired.
-It makes me think of winter storms, the Stark colors and having a giant direwolf around.
+I found this beautiful marbled yarn a few days ago and I was immediately inspired.
+It makes me think of winter storms, the Stark colors, and having a giant direwolf around.
 Whether you’re into GoT or not, this chunky crochet cowl pattern is perfect for a soft and squishy scarf that looks edgy and cool, especially with the leather details.
 Let’s get into the pattern!

 This cowl pattern is super easy to make and you can whip one up in just an hour or two.
 Unlike my last scarf pattern, this one doesn’t eat up all your yarn.
 It’s worked entirely in modified double crochet stitches, so it’s a great project for beginners.
 All I really did was change where I placed my stitches and I created this nice ribbing on the front and a smooth texture on the back.
 I like how my ribs are not exactly equal, but two are close together, the third is slightly farther away.
 To me, that adds some interest and makes it feel a little less traditional.